RickStrahl/BlogPosts/2026-06/Windows-Protected-your-PC-Dealing-with-Windows-SmartScreen-on-Installation/WindowsSmartscreenWindowsProtectedYourPcPromptsOnInstallation.md

 you know what I mean.

 As publisher of small software packages like [Markdown Monster](https://markdownmonster.west-wind.com),  [Documentation Monster](https://documentationmonster.com) and [West Wind WebSurge](https://websurge.west-wind.com) I run into this issue **every single time I upload a new release** for public downloads.
 These are small vendor software applications and because SmartScreen keys of downloaded files and successful installations, they are very negatively affected by 'scary' SmartScreen popups, scaring off customers when initial versions are posted or updated.
-If users get scared off they're not likely to return.
+If users get scared off they're unlikely to return.

 Eventually as reputation of the downloads improves due to successful installations, SmartScreen backs off, but the cycle repeats next time a new version is uploaded.
 In a couple of words: It sucks!